websiteinspiration/bugsplat.rb/entries/2011-12-18-program-your-finances-automated-transactions.md

 date: '2011-12-18 18:32:27'
 tags: Personal Finance, Ledger
 id: ea00f
+topic: Personal Finance
+description: Walks through a simple but very capable and extensible reporting system for ledger written in Ruby.
+Reports are simple ERB pages with embedded SQL and javascript.
 ---

 *Note: you can find much more information about ledger on [ledger-cli.org](http://www.ledger-cli.org), including links to official documentation and other implementations*